So, what’s the #1 thing most couples say is the key to a happy marriage?

 So, that’s where the idea of the Engaged Marriage How-To Workshop series was born.
-I host a live online event (with full recordings for those that can’t join live) accompanied by a guest expert on a very specific and highly important topic.
+I host a workshop accompanied by a guest expert on a very specific and highly important topic.

 We present very practical, action-oriented info that benefits married couples.
-Plus, we answer their personal questions during the live session and usually have bonus materials (like books) to maximize the help they receive.
+Plus, we answer personal questions during the event and usually have bonus materials (like books) to maximize the help they receive.

-I’ll be joined by my go-to resource when it comes to healthy and helpful communication, Dr. Corey Allan.
+I was joined for this workshop by my go-to resource when it comes to healthy and helpful communication, Dr. Corey Allan.
 Corey is a marriage and family therapist, and he’s also a father and a husband for over 20 years.
 He’s awesome.

-This workshop will be practical, actionable and it will impact your marriage for the better.
+This communication workshop is practical, actionable and it will impact your marriage for the better.
 We actually guarantee as much.

-So, if you’re ready to invest in your marriage and take solid action to be a better communicator with your spouse (and everyone else), we’d love to have you join us for this workshop.
-We’re offering it to you at a reduced price to encourage you to get signed up (if you wait and buy the recordings later, it’ll cost more).
+So, if you’re ready to invest in your marriage and take solid action to be a better communicator with your spouse (and everyone else), you should definitely check out this workshop.